TeamREPENTOGON/REPENTOGON/docs/docs/ColorParams.md

 ___
 ### GetLifespan () {: aria-label='Functions' }
 #### int GetLifespan ( ) {: .copyable aria-label='Functions' }
+Defines how many update frames are _left_ before this expires.
+This is decremented by `1` each non-interpolation update at a rate of `30` per second.
+Altering this will directly effect how many frames are left before these parameters expire.

 ___
 ### GetPriority () {: aria-label='Functions' }